Degrees and Certifications:

 Bilingual Resource Teacher

 Hi My name is Gabriela Cervantes.
 I live in Yorkville with my husband Juan.
 We love pets, We have two dogs named Charlotte and David and two blue and gold macaws named Sweet and Robert.
-I came from Mexico twelve years ago and I have lived in the Oswego and Yorkville area.
-I am very excited to be a Brokaw and Old Post family member as a Bilingual Resource Teacher in School District 308.
+I came from Mexico fifteen years ago and I have lived in the Oswego and Yorkville area.
+I am very excited to be a Brokaw, Prairie Point, and Long Beach as an EL and Bilingual Resource Teacher in School District 308.

-My experience as a dual language teacher at the elementary level has provided me different teaching strategies to work with different cultures.
-I provide instruction that helps students bridge knowledge from their native culture and mother tongue to the second language.
+My experience as a dual language teacher at the Pre-K and elementary level has provided me different teaching strategies to work with different cultures.
+I provide play-based instruction that helps students bridge knowledge from their native culture and mother tongue to the second language.
 I will help your child acquire a second language in a safe classroom environment.
-This will enhance self-confidence in students which is very important in the United States as a nation of diverse cultures.
+This will develop social and academic language, mature emotionally, and enhance self-confidence in students which is very important in the United States as a nation of diverse cultures.
 An example of this is using comparative grammar between Spanish and English languages.
 Looking for cognates and false cognates will help students to have a better second language understanding that facilitate students’ language transition.